AndySECP/Neural-Network-Music-Generation/README.md

 2. We are improving our model building up on the last OpenAI publication and implementing a GPT network
 3. The model are currently evaluating using a customized BLEU score

+## Evaluation

+To have a quatitative metric to evaluate our generated sample, we are using blue score.
+Several approaches are tried.
+- Looking at different cummulated ngrams
+- Creating a customized bleu score that reflect what we want our generated samples to demonstrate

+Customized BLEU socre:
+To have a better metric, we can weight differently the n_grams.
+We expect 1-gram BLEU score to be equal to 1 as by using a sufficiently large reference corpus all the notes available are going to be used.
+Therefore, we can input a smaller weight to small grams, then a higher weights for higher grams and at end diminishing the weight again for very large grams (8-9) for the sake of diversity.

+Weigths proposal:
+- 1-gram: 0
+- 2-gram: 1/12
+- 3-gram: 1/12
+- 4-gram: 1/6
+- 5-gram: 1/6
+- 6-gram: 1/6
+- 7-gram: 1/6
+- 8-gram: 1/12
+- 9-gram: 1/12

+For the LSTM generated samples, the results are pretty with the BLEU evaluation, and are close to real compositions for both cumulated ngrams as well as our customized metric function.
+For the GPT generated samples, the current samples performances are not as good at the light of the BLEU score evaluation:

 ## Papers